 About the Author

-"Karen Dillon spoke last week at my team's virtual offsite about "How You Will Measure Your Life?", the book she co-authored with Clay Christensen and James Allworth.
-And nearly a week later, we all are still talking about it and the impact it had, especially at a time in all of our lives when we are questioning everything and looking for ways to establish or re-establish normalcy.
+"Nearly a week later, we all are still talking about Karen's talk and the impact it had, especially at a time in all of our lives when we are questioning everything and looking for ways to establish or re-establish normalcy.
 She seamlessly tied together the two biggest ways many of us will measure ourselves – personal lives and career success.
 And she provided tools and tactics for how to think about the impact each has on the other, as well as the false notions many of us chase when we put title, salary and prestige ahead of purpose, respect and growth.
 Most of us probably would've been in tears if she'd presented live, so I'm relieved we had the barrier of virtualness to keep the crying jags at bay."

 --Anne Marie Squeo, Chief Communications and Brand Officer at Xerox